 Melanie Austin specializes in Health Promotion and Behavioral Health for adolescents, young-adults, student-athletes, women and vulnerable populations.
 Melanie’s clinical and research interests focus on promoting healthy lifestyle behaviors, sleep routines, purpose in life, and meaningful success.
 Her work integrates traditional and integrative approaches with technology-based platforms for optimal emotional and physical well-being.
 She teaches courses in Community Health, Psychosocial Studies, Administration and Leadership, Advanced Clinical Practice and Research Thesis.
-She is a faculty associate at NYIT’s Center for Sports Medicine and NYIT’s Center for eSports Medicine and a research collaborator with NYIT’s Department of Experiential Education in partnership with local and national community organizations.
+She is a faculty associate at the NYIT Center for Sports Medicine and NYIT Center for eSports Medicine and a research collaborator with the Department of Experiential Education in partnership with local and national community organizations.

-Melanie earned a Post Professional Doctorate in occupational therapy at Temple University, a master’s of public administration at Baruch College, CUNY, and a bachelor of science in cccupational therapy at New York Institute of Technology (NYIT), where she was also a track and field athlete and two-time NCAA All-American.
-Melanie was inducted into the NYIT Athletics Hall of Fame in 2008 for her athletic achievements and community leadership.
+Melanie earned a Post Professional Doctorate in occupational therapy at Temple University, a master’s of public administration at Baruch College, CUNY, and a bachelor of science in occupational therapy at New York Institute of Technology, where she was also a track and field athlete and two-time NCAA All-American.
+Melanie was inducted into the New York Tech Athletics Hall of Fame in 2008 for her athletic achievements and community leadership.

 Melanie developed a community-based health promotion program model entitled: “LifeSteps - An evidence-based health promotion program for underserved populations – A Community Service-Learning Approach.”